 With all this new research finally coming out about the effects of marijuana on various subjects (effects on mental health, prenatal exposure, adolescents, chronic pain, etc.) it may be a good time to refresh our memories (or learn for the first time) why marijuana actually gets you high.
-Specifically, how THC gets you high, as it is the primary psychoactive compound in marijuana.
+It's not just "marijuana" but instead now has more complexity with vapes, dabbing, CBD flower, and a lot more strains to be picking from.
+Today we specifically want to focus on how THC gets you high, as it is the primary psychoactive compound in marijuana.
 It may be a good idea to learn the basics of how THC interacts in the brain and how our bodies interact with THC.

 Photo credit: Pixabay.com